michaelmusty/.dotfiles/README.markdown

 ====================

 This is my personal repository of [dotfiles](https://dotfiles.github.io/), including most of the settings that migrate well between machines.
-You can fork and use this directly, but it’s more likely you’ll want to read the files and find snippets relevant to your workflow.

 Installation
 ------------